SoberBacchus/LinearSolverImpl/README.md

 ## PythonImpls
 In this folder there are python implementations of above algorithms.
 The structure is similar to above.

+## PythonCUDA
+Folder expresses some of the trials with Python-CUDA compliant software.
+ADMM-based Reconstructioni ADMM update steps is based on the work done by the Waller Lab for 3D construction.

 ## Requirements
 ### Compiler